leark/text-analyzer/README.md

 numberOfOccurrencesInText(word, text);
 Expected Output: 3

+Test: "If an empty string is passed in as a word, it should return 0."
+Code:
+const word = "";
+const text = "red RED Red!";
+wordCounter(word, text);
+Expected Output: 0

 Describe: omitBadWords()

 Test: "It should return an empty string when single word is passed in."